OVER ONE THIRD OF THE WORLDS POPULATION….

 Demonstrations, hands on workshops, and on-site training sessions are held during the warmer months at various locations throughout the East Anglian region.
 These cover the two principal forms of clay construction of Wattle and Daub, and Clay Lump.

 We also hold Conferences through the year, our most recent, ‘The Future is Earth’, was a full day event, held at The Gamekeeper, Old Buckenham, Norfolk.
-Guest speakers, Anthony Hudson (Hudson Architects), gave a brilliant and inciteful presentation on the domestic CobBauge House in Fakenham, and Will Stanwix (The Hemp Block Company), discussed with us his personal and professional progression, development and testing of natural, sustainable building materials.
+Guest speakers, Anthony Hudson (Hudson Architects), gave a brilliant and insightful presentation on the domestic CobBauge House in Fakenham, and Will Stanwix (The Hemp Block Company), discussed with us his personal and professional progression, development and testing of natural, sustainable building materials.

 Become an EARTHA Member for just £25 a year, and benefit from exclusive Member’s content.
 Presentations from ‘The Future is Earth’ Conference are available, including our Guest Speaker Anthony Hudson’s presentation of the CobBauge House, as well as EARTHA Committee Member, Michael Knights’ presentation on the application of tar to buildings.